Pulmonary Rehabilitation: Getting Started

 Get support.
 Get support from family and friends as you try new things.
 Tell the people in your life how they can help you reach your goals.
 Share your ideas and tips for success with other members of your pulmonary rehab group.
 And don’t be embarrassed to ask for help.

 Are there things you can’t do now that you’d like to be able to do when your pulmonary rehab program is finished?
 Check off the statements below that may apply to you.

 Understand my lung disease and what I can do to feel better.

-Have energy to enjoy my children and grandchildren.
+Have more energy to enjoy my family and friends.

 Rely less on others.

 Feel less anxious and depressed about my condition.